sonatype-nexus-community/iq-success-metrics2/README.md

 Example (Windows):  create-datafiles.bat http://localhost:8070 admin admin123 monthly.json
 ```

+The script will create a file called *successmetrics.csv*.
+We suggest opening the file and check to ensure it contains metrics data.

 If you have python3 available, the script will detect it and produce additonal data files for reporting.
-These files include list of policy violations, applications scanned last date, list of components in quarantine (nxrm3) and list of waivers.
+These additional files include a list of policy violations, applications scanned last date, list of components in quarantine (nxrm3) and list of waivers.

-In all cases, at least one file called *successmetrics.csv* will be created.
-We suggest opening the file and check to ensure it contains data.
 All files are created in a sub-directory called *datafiles* from where the app will find them.